loighic/loighic.github.io/_pages/macro/pt3b/fed_1.md

 </div>
 </div>

 So, if the Fed can increase or decrease the supply of loanable funds, then it will be able to affect interest rates.
+Changing the interest rate, then, will affect borrowing.
+Firms and consumers will borrow less when interest rates are high, and they will borrow more when interest rates are low.
+More borrowing translates into more purchasing, which increases aggregate demand.
+Less borrowing translates into less purchasing, which decreases aggregate demand.

-Changing the interest rate, in turn, will affect aggregate demand.
-The Fed can do this, and we will look at two of the ways that it can (there are more than two, but we'll focus on two): (1) by changing the reserve requirement and (2) by [buying and selling bonds](/macro/fed_2/).
+The Fed can increase or decrease the supply of loanable funds, and we will look at two of the ways that it can (there are more than two, but we'll focus on two): (1) by changing the reserve requirement and (2) by [buying and selling bonds](/macro/fed_2/).

 ##### Changing the reserve requirement {#change_reserve}